Leeds - Sheffield United: How to watch, stream live, injury news, odds

 Team news

-Leeds should have Bamford, Liam Cooper and Rodrigo available for selection, while Mateusz Klich’s situation is unclear after he tested positive for COVID-19 while on international duty.
-Adam Forshaw remains out, while Pablo Hernandez should be available.
+Leeds have Bamford, Liam Cooper and Rodrigo available for selection, while Mateusz Klich is on the bench after he tested positive for COVID-19 while on international duty.
+Adam Forshaw remains out, while Pablo Hernandez is fit enough to be on the bench.

+📋 One change to the #LUFC Starting XI as captain Liam Cooper returns in place of Pascal Struijk

 Odds and ends (full odds provided by our partner, PointsBet)